Left-Join several tables into one gigantic table.

 All these ABAP functions proceed in the same way to do the extraction:

 More precisely, they all execute the following steps:

 2.Run a loop to skip the first X rows of the output table of the “SQL SELECT” command that was performed during the previous step 1.
 The quantity X of “skipped” row is given in the parameter P5.

-3.Create “in-memory” (inside the SAP server) a large table “T” that contains at most R rows and one single column.
+3.Create “in-memory” (inside the memory of the remote SAP server) a large table “T” that contains at most R rows and one single column.

 The maximum quantity (“R”) of rows inside the output table “T” is defined using both the parameters P6 and P9.

 The single column of the output table “T” is a very wide column: it contains the concatenation inside one unique string “S” of all the columns that were selected using the parameters P2 and P3.